AriGood/Java-IDE/README.md

 If you have feedback, please add a comment on this repository with reasonable technical feedback that is possible within the scope of this project.
 Please do not expect a response when submitting feedback.

 ## Contributions
-Contributions are closed to apporved contributors only for this project.
+Contributions are closed to approved contributors only for this project.
 You may fork this repo, although merge requests will be declined.